How much does a web designer earn? Find out about the factors affecting freelance, contract, and employed work with this guide to web design salaries.

 Professional development is essential to any career path, especially in web design and development, where things change rapidly.
 Some employers may prefer candidates with relevant web design certifications.

-The list below includes a few online courses, Professional Certificates, and specializations led by industry leaders like IBM, Meta, and Google.
-These can help you expand your skills as a web designer and enhance your resume simultaneously.
+Consider a few online courses, Professional Certificates, and specializations led by industry leaders like IBM, Meta, and Google.
+These may help you expand your skills as a web designer and enhance your resume simultaneously:

 Google UX Design Professional Certificate: With this Google Career Certificate program, you'll learn to apply user experience design (UXD) fundamentals like user-centered design and accessibility.
 By the end, you'll have created a professional UX portfolio with three end-to-end projects: a mobile app, a responsive website, and a cross-platform experience.